DHS-SVIP/requirements-for-decentralized-identity/TrustArchitecture.md

   </div>
 </div>

-The technical building blocks that make such trusted introductions possible are:
+One set of technical building blocks that make such trusted introductions possible are:

 ![Trusted Introductions]({{ site.baseurl }}/assets/img/TrustedIntroductions.png)